Phenotype

 Environmental influence

 Growth conditions: The environment, including factors like light, temperature, humidity, and soil nutrients, can affect the expression of phenotypes.
-Understanding how these factors influence phenotypic traits helps medical cultivators optimise growing conditions to produce high-quality medical cannabis.
+Understanding how these factors influence phenotypic traits helps medical cannabis cultivators optimise growing conditions to produce high-quality medical cannabis.

 Adaptation: Selecting phenotypes that thrive in specific environmental conditions can lead to more robust and resilient cannabis plants, reducing the need for chemical inputs like pesticides and fertilisers.